quantumgc/Skyrmions3D.jl/docs/src/making_skyrmions.md

 ## Rational Maps

 A complex rational map is defined by two complex valued polynomials; we call these the numerator `p(z)` and the denominator `q(z)`.
-Given these polynomials, we can create a skyrmion from the [houghtonRationalMapsMonopoles1998](@cite).
 For example, the baryon number 3 tetrahedral skyrmion can be constructed as follows:
+Given these polynomials, we can create a skyrmion from the rational map approximation [houghtonRationalMapsMonopoles1998](@cite).

 ``` julia
 p3(z) = sqrt(3)*im*z^2 - 1